kaltepeter/notes/jasmine-typesafe-stubs-for-container-component-tests.md

 ### problem:

-container component tests are slow and painful. require mocking a lot of objects sometimes multiple levels deep
+container component tests are slow and painful. require mocking a lot of objects sometimes multiple levels deep.

 ### option 1: shallow tests with no errors schema